Pratheek-Dev/Pratheek-Dev.github.io/_posts/2017-1-22-Google_analytics_with_R.md

 I am using Jekyll to create my blog posts and I would like to perform analytics on my blogs.
 In order to do so, I will be modifying some of the code in the Jekyll default template so that the google-analytics can communicate with my blog traffic data.

-In the forked Jekyll template repository, I opened the `_includes` folder and created `analytics.html` with the following code inside (from the google analytics tracking id):
+In the forked Jekyll template repository, I opened the `_includes` folder and created `analytics.html` with the following JavaScript code inside (from the google analytics tracking id):

 ![trackid](../images/trackid.png)